-The CRA considers all highly liquid investments (including restricted assets) with a maturity of ninety days or less when purchased and investments with the State Board of Administration (SBA) to be cash equivalents.
+The CRA considers all highly liquid investments (including restricted assets) with a maturity of ninety days or less when purchased to be cash equivalents.
 Additionally, the CRA's equity in the City's investment pool is considered to be a cash equivalent since the City can deposit or effectively withdraw cash at any time without prior notice or penalty.